Skip to content

 06

-Hardness and Durability
+Hardness and durability

-Transparency and Luster
+Transparency and luster

 Clarity

-Virtues & Properties
+Benefits & Properties

-Energy and Protection
+Energies and Protection

 Garnet is often used as a protective talisman against negative energies and physical dangers.
 It is believed to create a shield of protective energy around its wearer.